jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 ![Titanium Developer Trace Logging Screenshot](../assets/images/guides/start_here/troubleshooting-run-emu-trace.png)

-<note>Whether you are debugging from the command line or Titanium itself, a handy tip is to copy the logging output into a featureful text editor, and use its seach features.
+<note>Whether you are debugging from the command line or Titanium itself, a handy tip is to copy the logging output into a featureful text editor, and use its search features.
 Pay particular attention to `error` and `denied` messages, to help you to find a solution.</note>

 By inspecting the logs, you gain a much better understand of how Titanium really works.
 A lot of the commands you could actually run yourself manually at the system's command line.
 As such, you need to be certain that those commands exist on your system and you have the sufficient access to use them, which usually means ensuring that the files and directories involved have the correct read, write and/or execute filesystem permissions.
-This behaviour is characteristic of all modern operating systems and, consequently, the troubleshooting and resolution methods are the same.
+This behavior is characteristic of all modern operating systems and, consequently, the troubleshooting and resolution methods are the same.

 # File Permissions Solution